pinax-network/chains/README.md

 ### Adding a new chain

 Adding a new chain is as simple as adding a new file to the `data/chains` directory.
 The file should be named after the chain's official Pinax ID and should contain the metadata of the chain.
+Also make sure to run the `generate:type_pinaxid` and `generate:data_json` commands to update the related types and index.

 If you're unsure about the fields you need to fill, you can have a look at the [Chain Type](/types/chain.types.ts) to learn more about the fields you need to fill.